 - My bag tore at the strap or zipper.

 - I thought my bag was zippered shut, but I was dancing around, and things fell out.

 - I left it at a vendor booth or bar.

 - I left it in the bathroom.

 - I set my item down, and when I went back for it, it was gone.

 - I woke up in medical or the hospital, and my property did not travel with me.

 - I got reallllly wasted, and I don’t even know what happened, man.

 Locations & Hours

-You can find Lost & Found inside Carnival Square, as well as outside the main entrance at Gate C. Please check the festival map and Insomniac app for precise locations.
+You can find Interior Lost & Found inside Carnival Square, as well as Exterior Lost & Found in between Gate C and Gate D. Please check the festival map and Insomniac app for precise locations.
 We may also post event-specific Lost & Found information on social media before, during, or after the festival.